Jeangowhy/opendocs/Real_World_Haskell.rst

       line introduces a new variable.
 The name is on the left of the ``=``, and the expression to which it is bound is on the right.

       ..
-Note:: |[Note]|
-               - Special notes
+Note:: Special notes
-            -

-               -
-               - Let us re-emphasise our wording: a name in a ``let`` block is bound to an *expression*, not to a *value*.
+         Let us re-emphasise our wording: a name in a ``let`` block is bound to an *expression*, not to a *value*.
          Because Haskell is a lazy language, the expression associated with a name won't actually be evaluated until it's needed.
 In the above example, we will not compute the value of ``newBalance`` if we do not meet our reserve.

          When we define a variable in a ``let`` block, we refer to it as a *``let``-bound* variable.
 This simply means what it says: we have bound the variable in a ``let`` block.

          Also, our use of white space here is important.
 We'll talk in more detail about the layout rules in `the section called “The offside rule and white space in an expression” <#deftypes.offside>`__.

       We can use the names of a variable in a ``let`` block both within the block of declarations and in the expression that follows the